 Who am I?

-I love books.
-I love reading thrillers, sci-fi and military history.
-And I love reading children’s book to my daughter.
+I love books!
+I love reading thrillers, sci-fi, fantasy and military history.
+And I love reading children’s book, to my daughter when she was the right age, but increasingly for my own pleasure.
 I spent most of my career as an economist in the city.
 Then a few years ago, I thought of a story and it wouldn’t let go.
 So I plotted and researched and tinkered.
 By then the idea of writing a novel had sunk it claws in and there was no letting go.

 Finally I started to write.
 I attended the Faber Academy Course in 2014.
 Then I re-wrote that awful first draft.
 And re-edited.
 My debut novel, Blue Gold, came out in May 2017 thanks to the wonderful Matthew Smith at Urbane Publications.
-Its sequel, Rose Gold, came out in May 2018 and I am working on the final part of the trilogy, White Gold, for release in May 2019.
+Its two sequels, Rose Gold and White Gold, came out in 2018-19, forming the Gaia trilogy.
+The trilogy was re-released in late 2021 through Bloodhound Books.

 I joined The Society for Children’s Book Writers and Illustrators (SCBWI) in 2018 when my interests turned towards a younger audience and I won the July 2020 Slush-pile challenge.
 See details here.
 I have been working on numerous stories in the past three years.
 Pax & The Missing Head, published through Tiny Tree, was released in October 2023.
 This is the start of a new trilogy, with the sequel appearing October 2024 and the final part in 2025.

 I give talks to inspire a love of reading and writing stories, about my publication journey and on water shortages in the context of climate change.
 I run workshops on specific aspects of writing.
 I have given talks in schools, libraries, U3A groups and even to the MSc students at Imperial College, London.
 A list of fees and testimonials is available on request.
 Do reach out if you would like to discuss any specific requirements.